Return to Photo Index Return to Clickable Map Return to Home Page

 a side entrance to the Luxor Temple.
 Egyptian obelisks were symbolically placed at temple entrances

-in pairs; however, one must travel to the Place de la Concorde in Paris to find the second obelisk! -
+in pairs.
+However, one must travel to the Place de la Concorde in Paris to find the second obelisk! -

 Luxor Temple; Luxor, Egypt

-This Egyptian man, possibly an employee at the temple, "volunteered" his guide services
+This Egyptian man, possibly an employee at the temple, "volunteered" his guide services and led me to some unusual

 Luxor Temple, Egypt